surajchoubey/ICMC23-Website/README.md

 ## INTERNATIONAL CONFERENCE FOR MATHEMATICS AND COMPUTING 2023

-The Website is in development phase at the moment.
+The Website is in development phase at the moment.<br>
 For testing purposes it has been deployed here: https://surajchoubey.github.io/ICMC23-Website/

 ## Available Scripts